nanodlp/docs/guide/raspberry-pi-display.md

 It means your display driver specifications are not detected correctly with Raspberry Pi [EDID](https://en.wikipedia.org/wiki/Extended_Display_Identification_Data).

-It is bit challenge to come up with correct values without display driver manufacturer help.
-Try correct HDMI related options on config.txt.
-Sometimes Pi4 and Pi3 configs could differ which makes things more difficult.
+Usually a display driver manufacturer help needed to come up with correct configuration.
+You should contact the display seller first, if it does not help on the [online Raspberry Pi display configuration sheet](https://docs.google.com/spreadsheets/d/1hSdkwEbtTrVbtTAgvv-0QcyMbztVJvU7GvOmZ8gp5Vk/edit#gid=0) you can find some configuration files for popular displays.

+Consider below points during your journey to come up with correct configurations.

+* Sometimes Pi 4 and Pi 3 configs could differ
+* Some items may seems unrelated but could affect HDMI output
+* Pi 4 supports two displays, you can assign separate config to each port separately.
+Specially useful to save memory to prevent memory allocation to empty port.